EasyMina/easymina.github.io/README.md

 <img src="./assets/images/logo.png" height="60px">

-Made for zk beginners and busy beavers 🦫
+Made for zk beginners 🦫

 `easy mina` is a Node.js module that helps you create a bare-bones environment with minimal opinionated pre-configuration.